linlincheng/ModelManager/readme.md

 See playground.ipynb for more details.

+To test drive the repo with appropirate env setup:

+do: `test_run_interactive.sh`
+to access jupyter via docker.

 Note:

 This is a WIP and many parts may be still under test and development.
 Currently only local versions work.
 More to come soon!